In a world first, El Salvador makes bitcoin legal tender

 “It will bring financial inclusion, investment, tourism, innovation and economic development for our country,” Bukele said in a tweet shortly before the vote in Congress, which is controlled by his party and allies.

-The use of bitcoin will be optional for individuals and would not bring risks to users, Bukele said.
-The government will guarantee convertibility to dollars at the time of transaction through a trust created at the country’s development bank BANDESAL.
+The use of bitcoin will be optional for individuals and would not bring risks to users, Bukele said, with the government guaranteeing convertibility to dollars at the time of transaction through a trust created at the country’s development bank BANDESAL.

-Its use as legal tender will go into law in 90 days, with the bitcoin-dollar exchange rate set by the market.

 Under the law, bitcoin must be accepted by firms when offered as payment for goods and services.
-Tax contributions can also be paid in bitcoin.
+Tax contributions can also be paid in the cryptocurrency.

+Its use as legal tender will begin in 90 days, with the bitcoin-dollar exchange rate set by the market.

+Cryptocurrency supporters hailed the move as legitimising the emerging asset, but its impact on bitcoin regulation, taxation or adoption in other countries remains to be seen.

 “The market will now be focused on adoption through El Salvador and whether other nations follow,” said Richard Galvin of crypto fund Digital Asset Capital Management.
 “This could be a key catalyst for bitcoin over the next two to three years.”